LagoLunatic/WW_Hacking_API/README.md

 This is a work-in-progress API for writing custom code for The Legend of Zelda: The Wind Waker (USA GameCube version).

+Features:
+* Writing ASM patches to edit the game's existing code (in both main.dol and REL files)
-Currently, it allows you to create brand new actors from scratch coded in C, and will compile them into GameCube REL files.
+* Creating brand new actors from scratch coded in C, and compiling them into REL files
-It can also insert those REL files into the game, replacing an existing actor.
-In the future it will also allow adding as many new actors as you want into the game without having to replace existing ones.
+* Replacing existing actors from the game with your new custom actors In the future it will also allow adding as many new actors as you want into the game without having to replace existing ones.

 The C code you write can call the vanilla game's functions and use its global variables seamlessly, for example: